U.S. Department of Veterans Affairs Report –

 Veteran Suicide Rates by State

-Sourced from the 2016 Veterans Administration landmark soldier suicide report, see below for full report.
+State information complided and sourced from the 2016 Veterans Administration landmark soldier suicide report.
 View the 2019 National Veteran Suicide Prevention Annual Report here.

 PTSD is what kills our Vets.
 If you need help with PTSD:

-Before you download this free PDF, please consider a donation.
+Before you download this free PDF, all we ask

 Lift the Burden of Veteran Suicide

 Your $20 gift helps pay off the family’s funeral bills.
 Not all families need help.
 Ours do.

 Issued by the Department of Defense, this state by state report is part of a larger VA report called “The Office of Mental Health and Suicide Prevention (OMHSP) National Suicide Data Report”.
 It was recently updated in June 2018.
 The biggest update was that the number of suicides a day was reduced from 22 to 20.6 suicides every day.
 16.8 were veterans and 3.8 were active-duty service members, guardsmen and reservists.